qiushi-zhou/qiushi-zhou.github.io/_posts/2022-05-11-FEIT-community-award.md

 ---
 layout: post
-title: "Shortlisted for Graduate Research Student of the Year Award by FEIT"
+title: "Shortlisted for Graduate Research Student of the Year Award"
 comments: false
 description: "Shortlisted for Graduate Research Student of the Year Award"
 keywords: ""